 On the South Beach Diet, we recommend drinking half of your body weight in ounces of fluid each day.
 However, please note that this is just a recommendation and you may need more or less fluid based on your activity level or other factors.
 Speak to your doctor to ensure you are hydrating properly for your specific needs.

 From fresh fruits and veggies to herbs and spices, there are so many ways to fill your H2O with natural flavor.
-If you’re on our Keto Friendly program, keep your 50-gram daily net carb limit in mind when selecting your ingredients.
+If you’re following the South Beach Diet, keep your 50-gram daily net carb limit in mind when selecting your ingredients.
 Keep reading for our easy-to-follow guide on preparing your own infused water creations, then try making our 14 delicious ideas to get started!

 Check out our simple step-by-step guide for creating your own infused water:

 Step 1: Choose a Fruit and/or Veggie

 These will be the flavors that stand out most, so be sure to select options you love.
 However, don’t be afraid to have some fun and try new things.
 You might not like grapefruit alone but when paired with a tasty herb like mint, it could easily become a new favorite.
 Use the list below to choose one or two (or a few) fruits and veggies for your infused creations:

 Fresh herbs can take your infused water to a whole new level.
 Most of us enjoy a glass of plain lemon water.
 However, adding some fresh rosemary or lavender can turn this average drink into something special.
 If you’re serving guests, the addition of fresh herbs makes it feel like you spent a little extra time preparing your concoction.
 You can use any herbs that you enjoy!
 Here are some popular ideas: